« Back to course list

 • Field development project planning

-• Well, reservoir and field management
+• Well, reservoir and field management.

 • Roles & responsibilities